-expect to see greater evidence of the landowner's intention and/or a more intensive use of the route.
+likely to expect to see greater evidence of the landowner's intention and/or a more intensive use of the route due to the shorter duration of the use.
 When claims are based on the common law rules, it is necessary that the landowner had the capacity to dedicate the right of way.

-As claims under the common law provisions will be determined on the basis of their own facts, this guide will focus on the provisions in Highways Act 1980.
-Those facing a claim under the common law should consider taking independent advice regarding their particular circumstances.
+As claims under the common law provisions will be determined on the basis of their own facts, this guide will focus on the provisions in the Highways Act 1980.